 Let’s go back to the beginning of Information Technology (IT).
 The idea of having a job in IT first emerged as a concept in the early 70s.
 It was then when companies began using computers for business purposes.
 As business needs for computers grew more complex, computers needed specialized professionals in IT.
 It was the responsibility of those IT specialists to “create, adapt, and maintain both the hardware and software that would support business activities” (Vista College, 2018).
-It soon became clear that specialized IT degrees were needed to meet demands.
 This led to universities slowly adding information technology-related courses to their curriculum.
-Since technology is constantly evolving, universities are constantly updating their technology catalogues, making IT degrees even more attainable and desirable.
+Since technology is constantly evolving, universities are constantly updating their technology catalogs, making IT degrees even more attainable and desirable.

 Since computer science has been introduced into universities' curriculums, more and more students who once aspired to go into business, banking, finance, etc. are changing the direction in which they take their career to IT, and here’s why.